fafamnzm/python-web-scraper/README.md

 simple web scraper

-the main.py file uses "https://webscraper.io" as the designated site this site is designed to be scraped!! =)
+the main.py file uses "https://webscraper.io" as the designated site. this site is designed to be scraped!! =)

-the instaScraper.py takes a username and scrapes user's followers and following and posts number and the account name
+the instaScraper.py takes an instagram username and gets user's followers and following and posts number and the account's name

 thank you ;)